nodejs/node/doc/api/child_process.md

   * `status` {number|null} The exit code of the subprocess, or `null` if the subprocess terminated due to a signal.
-  * `signal` {string|null} The signal used to kill the subprocess, or `null` if the subprocess did not end due to a signal.
+  * `signal` {string|null} The signal used to kill the subprocess, or `null` if the subprocess did not terminate due to a signal.
   * `error` {Error} The error object if the child process failed or timed out.

 The `child_process.spawnSync()` method is generally identical to